futpix/caravans-in-australia/content/review/1040-Royal-Flair-Caravans-Designer-Series-23-foot--4.md

   ogtitle: "Should I buy Designer Series 23'-4 by Royal Flair Caravans?"
   ogdescription: "The Royal Flair Caravans Designer Series 23'-4 is classed as Unknown Type, and sleeps 2 people.
 It is Australian made and comes in at 23 ft.
 It generally has Separate shower & toilet."
 categories: ["Royal Flair Caravans"]
-tags: ["Sleeps 2", "23 ft", "Unknown Type", "Separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 2", "23 ft", "Unknown Type", "Separate shower & toilet", "Full height", "Price Unknown", "Australian made"]
 totalLength: ""
 bodyLength: "7.01"
 totalHeight: "2.82"